Ultimate Guide to Start a 501c7 Social Club Organization

 For example, a crowdfunding campaign amongst your existing members can help boost your progress toward a specific goal or project.
 Or, during times of emergency or unanticipated need, a crowdfunding campaign can help encourage members to voluntarily increase their dues.

 Pro tip: When creating a crowdfunding campaign, display a “goal thermometer” showing progress toward your goal.
-Be sure you’re also allowing contributors the option to display their name or stay anonymous – whichever they prefer.
+Be sure you’re also allowing contributors the option to display their names or stay anonymous – whichever they prefer.

 501c7